 - People living with chronic conditions, including heart disease, asthma, diabetes, cancer, HIV/AIDS, and certain neurologic conditions in children

 You may not fall into one of those “high risk” categories.
-But chances are you come in contact with someone who does.
+But chances are you could come in contact with someone who does, even while social distancing.

-The CDC offers tips to help prevent the flu at home, at work, and at school.
+The Centers for Disease Control (CDC) offer tips to help prevent the flu at home, at work, and at school.
 They include:

-- Clean and sanitize frequently-touched surfaces at home, work, or school, especially if someone is sick.
+- Clean and sanitize frequently-touched surfaces where you live and work, especially if someone is sick.

-- Practice good healthy habits.
-Make sure you get enough sleep, stay hydrated, eat a balanced diet, and stay physically active.
+- Make sure you get enough sleep, stay hydrated, eat a balanced diet, and stay physically active.

 Mark your calendars, get your flu shot!